Linaro/website/Linaro.org/projects/opensource-ARM-tools/README.md

 # Open Source ARM Tools

-**Summary:**

-The toolchain working group deals with all aspects of system-level tools – the core development toolchain (compiler, assembler, linker, debugger), emulation, profiling and analysis (oprofile, performance events) and instrumentation (ftrace).
+The Toolchain Working Group deals with all aspects of system-level tools – the core development toolchain (compiler, assembler, linker, debugger), emulation, profiling and analysis (oprofile, performance events) and instrumentation (ftrace).

 **Key Deliverables:**